 The Clinical Assessment Program provided the Court with the opportunity to contract with a psychologist to complete psychological evaluations on youth to assist the Court in appropriate dispositional options.
 Upon conclusion of the evaluation, the psychologist will provide the court with a written report or verbal testimony at a court hearing.
 The Court contracted with Dr. Howard Beazel and Dr. Courtney Huffman to conduct psychological evaluations and competency evaluation on court involved youth.
-In 2018, Dr. Beazel and Dr. Huffman conducted one (1) competency evaluations, five (5) mental health evaluations, and two (2) risk assessments.
+In 2019, Dr. Beazel and Dr. Huffman conducted two (2) competency evaluations, three (3) mental health evaluations, one (1) bind over evaluation and three (3) risk assessments.
 These evaluations and the accompanying reports are crucial in assisting the Court in making effective dispositions.